Lattice homology and Seiberg-Witten Floer spectra: Introduction

 Theorem~\ref{thm:1.3} is broadly reminiscent of the description of the critical sets by Mrowka, Ozsv\'ath, and Yu \cite{MOY}, who showed that if $Y$ is a Seifert fibered space, the critical points of the Chern-Simons-Dirac functional (and flows between them) may be interpreted in terms of the algebraic geometry of a particular ruled surface.

 Finally, we indicate the construction of a general lattice spectrum in Section~\ref{sec:5.1}.
-As the current paper focuses on applications to Seiberg-Witten-Floer homotopy, we leave a full development of this theory to future work.
+As the current paper focuses on applications to Seiberg-Witten Floer homotopy, we leave a full development of this theory to future work.